betaflight/betaflight/docs/development/Blackbox Internals.md

 or the end of the frame is reached, the final byte is padded with zeros byte-align the stream.
 This encoding requires more CPU time than the other encodings because of the bit juggling involved in writing the bitstream.

-When this encoder is chosen to encode all of the values in Cleanflight interframes, it saves about 10% bandwidth compared to using a mixture of the other encodings, but uses too much CPU time to be practical.
+When this encoder is chosen to encode all of the values in INAV interframes, it saves about 10% bandwidth compared to using a mixture of the other encodings, but uses too much CPU time to be practical.

 [The basic encoding algorithm is defined on Wikipedia](https://en.wikipedia.org/wiki/Elias_delta_coding).
 Given these